Goff, Kansas

 Goff is a city in Nemaha County, Kansas, United States.
 As of the 2020 census, the population of the city was 106.

 History

-Goff had its start in the year 1880 by the building of the railroad through that territory.
-It was named for Edward H. Goff, an official of the Central Branch Union Pacific Railroad.
+Goff got its start in the year 1880, following construction of the railroad through that territory.
+It was named for Edward H. Goff, aCentral Branch Union Pacific Railroad official..

-The name of the post office was officially spelled Goff's from 1880 until 1894.
+The post office's name was officially spelled Goff's from 1880 until 1894.